WebDesigner32/Catalog/README.md

 2. Go to your web browser and input: `http://localhost:5000`.
 3. In the top-right of the page for the app, click "Click Here to Log in".
-4. Ignoring Google+ due to my personal login information, log in with fb using the following test user info:
+4. Ignoring Google+ due to my personal login information, log in with fb using the following test user info to use the app:

 Email: developer32@hotmail.com, Password: 5H@!u?k9s#

-5. Use the application!

 * I use Vagrant, so in your case you want to specify the path you stored this project in on the command line.
 Then run `vagrant up` followed by